leanprover-community/blog/posts/simprocs-intro.md

 # How to write a simproc

-In this section we explain how to write a simproc.
+In this part, we explain how to write a simproc.

 First, we detail the inner workings of `simp` relevant to simprocs.
 Then we explain the syntax and general structure of a simproc.